Cost of Living in the United States for International Students

 Utilities

-Your monthly bills can fluctuate based on the following factors:
+Your monthly bills can vary based on the following factors:

 • Regulations, like related city and state laws